JuliaCI/BenchmarkTools.jl/doc/manual.md

 3. Save the results somehow (e.g. in a JLD file)
 4. Start a new Julia session
 5. Execute a benchmark suite using a new version of your package
-6. Compare the new results with the old results (saved in step 3) to determine a regression
+6. Compare the new results with the results saved in step 3 to determine regression status

-There are a couple of problems with this workflow, and all of which revolve around parameter tuning:
+There are a couple of problems with this workflow, and all of which revolve around parameter tuning (which would occur during steps 2 and 5):

 - Consistency: Given enough time, successive calls to `tune!` will usually yield reasonably consistent parameters, even in spite of noise.
 However, some benchmarks are highly sensitive to slight changes in these parameters.
-Thus, it would be best to have some guarantee that all experiments are configured equally (i.e., step 2 will use the exact same parameters as step 5).
+Thus, it would be best to have some guarantee that all experiments are configured equally (i.e., a guarantee that step 2 will use the exact same parameters as step 5).
 - Turnaround time: For most benchmarks, `tune!` needs to perform many evaluations to determine the proper parameters for any given benchmark - often more evaluations than are performed when running a trial.
 In fact, the majority of total benchmarking time is usually spent tuning parameters, rather than actually running trials.

 BenchmarkTools solves these problems by allowing you to pre-tune your benchmark suite, save the parameters, and load them on demand: